Tarot’s White Magic: Positive Incantations And Rituals For Change

 - I invite the universe to co-create this event or feeling

 - I command the elements to join me in healing my friend

-- I welcome to light-beings in my sacred circle to fill my body, mind and heart with light
+- I welcome to light-beings in my sacred circle to fill my body, mind, and heart with light

 I’m not a big fan of the word “command” as it denotes a single-minded pursuit.
 Since we are all connected to each other, and all beings are connected to all aspects of every physical reality in this realm and all other realms, we are always in partnership.

-Partners do not command, they humbly request.
+Partners do not command, they humbly and lovingly request.

 When doing these types of incantations, you will want to use one or more Tarot cards to as your imagery guides.
 Use these images to inspire and encourage you.
 You might also research the attributes of specific Tarot cards to give you the best card for each of your requests and desires.